 Since 2003, the CMR has regularly offered a postgraduate programme in ‘International Migrations’ at the University of Warsaw.
 Untill now, there were four editions of these Postgraduate Studies, and nearly a hundred persons participated.
 Postgraduate Studies are addressed to persons representing public administration, public services (the Border Guard, Customs Service, Police), regional and local administration, labour market institutions and NGOs.

 The research results of the CMR team are published regularly (in Polish and English) in the CMR Working Papers series.
 This collection of more than a hundred volumes has already become a popular source of information about migration trends in Central and Eastern Europe for students, researchers and policy makers in Poland and all over the world.
 In June 2005 the CMR began publishing its bimonthly Migration Bulletin (Biuletyn Migracyjny).
 In 2007 a book series Migration Studies (Studia Migracyjne) published by University of Warsaw Press was initiated.
+In 2018, to celebrate the 25th anniversary of the Center’s founding, a new CMR Spotlight series of publications was launched.

 The CMR was established in 1993 as an interdisciplinary research team whose objective was to undertake in-depth, wide-scale and comprehensive studies on migration in present-day Poland.
 Initially, CMR formed part of the inter-faculty Institute for Social Studies of University of Warsaw.
 In 2005 it was incorporated into the Faculty of Economic Sciences.
 Since 2008 it has a status of an inter-faculty unit, co-operating strictly with the Faculty of Journalism and Political Sciences and the Faculty of Economic Sciences.
 It evolved into a major migration research unit in Poland, the only one specialising exclusively in this field.
 In 2013 the CMR celebrated the 20th anniversary of functioning.